fly-metothemoon/GWsearch/README.md

 ### Happy flying!!!

 If any of you would like to help further this educational project for the community but don't code, I've created a [**form**](https://forms.gle/B7Xd76NiZLTtxL9A9) where you can leave feedback for update inspo!
+Or if you'd like to help fuel the work with a cup of [coffee](https://bmc.link/shecodes) that'd be cool too. :)

 ### Example output